-A while ago a wrote an article about developing the habit not to “fix things in the mix” but to record every track as good as possible to start with.
+A while ago a wrote an article about developing the habit not of “fixing things in the mix” but of recording every track as good as possible even from the beginning.
 I would have never thought that this article would spark so much controversy.

 The reaction I expected was more like “blah, blah, blah, I learned this on my first day in recording kindergarten, why are you telling me this?”
 But no, I got quite some reactions, which I am very glad about because it shows me that people not only read the article but also thought about it enough to post comments.